hzFishy/Learning_cpp/Dump/Basics.md

 # Conditionals & Logic
-## if, else if, and else statements
+## If, else if, and else statements
 ```cpp
 if (condition) {